jamesrcounts/jamesrcounts.com/_posts/2017-03-07-create-a-serverless-blog-with-aws-and-jekyll.md

         1. Push these changes and check your website once the CircleCI build completes.
 Everything should be up-to-date!

             ![Everything Up To Date](/media/2017/03/07/everything-up-to-date.png)

+        1. Let's make sure that CircleCI can also delete files.

+            * Removing the sample post which jekyll generated.

+               ```bash
+               rm _posts/2017-03-07-welcome-to-jekyll.markdown
+               ```

+            * Commit and push this change.